clux/modul8/docs/modularity.md

  You may shrug and say, well, I'm only going to write this once anyway..

- ..indeed you will.
-You will write it once and quickly realize you were wrong.
- It would be even better if you wrote it zero times.
+ ..and you will be right.
+You will write it once and quickly realize you that it would have been even better if you hade written it zero times.
 Trust me.

  There's simply no way around it.
 The biggest mistake you can make as a learning programmer is to not factor out behaviour as early as possible.
- Always.
+ *</advice>*

 ### Relation to JavaScript